 Otherwise, you can attempt to compete with the lower-paid writers by learning to write quickly and in large volumes.
 It’s tiring, but both approaches have worked well for me in the past.

 Likewise, if you struggle to work to deadlines, then copywriting probably isn’t going to be right for you.
 Writing high volumes of content on dull topics, sometimes with unhelpful instructions from clients can be mind-numbing.
 If you’re prone to procrastination, that can be a real problem.

 Finally, difficult clients are an unfortunate reality.
-90% of the people you work with will be easy-going and reasonable but the remaining few will want revision after revision, request lengthy Skype calls, and generally make your life a misery.
-Learning to spot the good and bad clients is an absolutely essential skill to learn early on, therefore.
+90% of the people you work with will be easy-going and reasonable but the remaining few will want revision after revision, request lengthy Skype calls, and generally make your life miserable.
+Learning to spot good and bad clients is therefore an absolutely essential skill to learn early on.

 What skills and qualifications do you need?